Goat Breeds ~ How to Choose the Best One

 Best Goats for Meat

-Goat meat can be highly nutritious, although it’s one of the lesser popular varieties in North America.
+Although it’s one of the lesser popular varieties in North America, goat meat can be very delicious.
 With its ability to nourish your family without being too fatty or packed with calories, it can be a fantastic addition to your daily diet.
 However, not all goats are ideal for meat production; some are better used for dairy, and others are ideal for pure companionship.

 Boer Goats

-Boer goats are considerably more substantial than the wide variety of other goats on this list.
-This is what makes them the perfect choice for meat, as their bodies can get up to 300 pounds.
-This species was initially bred in South Africa and is still one of the best goats for meat in that area today.
+Boer goats are considerably the most popular meat breed compared to the wide variety of other goats on this list.
+Their bodies can get up to 300 pounds which makes them a great source for meat production.
+This breed was initially bred in South Africa and is still one of the best goats for meat in that area today.

 Not to mention, they also have an incredible fertility rate, which makes them easy to breed.
 Most often, you’ll find that these goats will come in a variety of colors, including black, red, brown, or white, with different types of marking.
 Regarding how long do goats live, Boers can live to be 12 years old.
 With proper care, they can live up to 20 years.